Copper Roofing Systems

 Interlock® Solid Copper Slate Roofing is the appearance of quarried natural slate executed in 99.9% pure electrolytic tough-pitch copper (Copper Alloy C11000) conforming to ASTM B370 — the recognized North American standard for cold-rolled architectural copper sheet.
 The profile matches Interlock's aluminum Metal Slate panel geometry (17⅝" × 9" face) for visual continuity with the heritage residential aesthetic; the substrate is solid copper rather than coated aluminum.

 Color is intrinsic to the metal — no PVDF coating, granule layer, or applied finish to fail.
-Newly installed Copper Slate panels arrive bright salmon-pink and progress through a documented oxidation sequence: russet bronze within weeks (cuprite, Cu₂O), matte chocolate brown across one to three years (tenorite, CuO), and ultimately the iconic verdigris green-blue patina — a stable copper-sulfate/hydroxysulfate stratum of brochantite, antlerite, and posnjakite that becomes the roof's own self-renewing protective mineral barrier.
-The same metallurgical process has preserved the cladding of the Statue of Liberty (installed 1886), the U.S. Capitol Dome (1863), Christ Church Philadelphia (1727), and copper-roofed cathedrals across Europe in continuous service for more than eight hundred years.
+Newly installed Copper Slate panels arrive bright salmon-pink and typically progress through natural oxidation — russet bronze (cuprite, Cu₂O), matte chocolate brown (tenorite, CuO), and ultimately the iconic verdigris green-blue patina, a copper-sulfate/hydroxysulfate layer of brochantite, antlerite, and posnjakite that forms copper's natural weathered surface.
+Because patina develops with atmospheric exposure, its rate and uniformity vary from roof to roof and are not guaranteed.
+The same metallurgical process has weathered the cladding of the Statue of Liberty (installed 1886), the U.S. Capitol Dome (1863), Christ Church Philadelphia (1727), and copper-roofed cathedrals across Europe in continuous service for more than eight hundred years.

 At approximately 100–125 lbs per square (16 oz or 20 oz architectural copper sheet), structural assessment is recommended for retrofit applications.
 Solid copper carries an inherent Class A fire rating (copper melts at 1,984°F — well above sustained Class A test temperatures), UL 2218 Class 4 impact resistance, and wind-uplift performance evaluated to ASTM E1592 — specified under CSI MasterFormat 07 41 13 (Metal Roof Panels) and conforming to IBC §1507.4 and IRC §R905.10.
 Solar-array compatible, 100% recyclable at end of service, free of fluoropolymers and plasticizers, and backed by the Interlock® Lifetime Transferable Warranty applied to a material whose service life is documented in centuries.